ChALkeR/json-schema-benchmark/reports/revalidator.md

 `Proper UTF-16 surrogate pair handling: patternProperties, doesn't match two`|Expected result: `false` but validator returned: `true`
 `pattern validation, a non-matching pattern is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `pattern validation, ignores null`|Expected result: `true` but validator returned: `"Cannot convert undefined or null to object"`. **This excludes this validator from performance tests**
+`object properties validation, doesn't invalidate other properties`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
+`object properties validation, ignores arrays`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
+`object properties validation, ignores other non-objects`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
+`properties, patternProperties, additionalProperties interaction, patternProperty validates nonproperty`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
+`properties, patternProperties, additionalProperties interaction, additionalProperty ignores property`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
 `properties, patternProperties, additionalProperties interaction, additionalProperty validates others`|Expected result: `true` but validator returned: `"Cannot read property 'format' of undefined"`. **This excludes this validator from performance tests**
 `properties, patternProperties, additionalProperties interaction, additionalProperty invalidates others`|Expected result: `false` but validator returned: `"Cannot read property 'format' of undefined"`. **This excludes this validator from performance tests**
 `Does not see elements non existing on the object: 'x' via required, Invalid if not present`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**